Reverie4u/OpenDBFuzz/Fuzzers/SQLancer/RUN_SQLancer.md

 # How to use SQLancer?

 ## Install
-Firstly, you need to build an image using a Dockerfile, and the specific command is as follows:
+Firstly, you need to build an image using a Dockerfile of [SQLancer](https://github.com/sqlancer/sqlancer), and the specific command is as follows:
 ```shell
 docker build -t sqlancer-18.04 .
 ```